AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 </details>

 <details>
-<summary>Conda & Pip</summary>
+<summary>uv & Pip</summary>

-Conda is an open-source, cross-platform, language-agnostic package manager and environment management system.
-We will use `pip` within `conda` environments to manage our package installations. `pip` is Python's package management system. `conda` comes with Anaconda.
-And Anaconda is a convenient way to set up your Python programming environment since it comes with an enviornment management tool (`conda`) and comes with extra packages that are commonly used in data science and ML.
+uv is an extremely fast Python package manager and virtual environment management tool, written in Rust. uv aims to be a drop-in replacement for pip and pip-tools, providing significantly improved performance.
+We will use `uv` to manage both our package installations and virtual environments.

-Some commands we will use in this lesson when it comes to `conda` and `pip`:
+Some commands we will use in this lesson when it comes to `uv` and `pip`:

-`conda create --name llmops-course python=3.11 pip` -> This creates a virtual environment.
-A virtual environment is a Python environment such that the Python interpreter, libraries, amnd scripts installed into it are isolated from those installed on other environments and any libraries installed on the system.
+`uv venv create -p 3.11 .venv` -> This creates a virtual environment with Python 3.11.
+A virtual environment is a Python environment such that the Python interpreter, libraries, and scripts installed into it are isolated from those installed on other environments and any libraries installed on the system.
 So basically, this allows you to keep all your project's code/dependencies/libraries separated from other projects.
-You are specifically saying to create said environment with the name `llmops-course`, use `python` version 3.11, and use `pip` as your package manager.
-The command `conda` invokes the underlying logic to actually make the virtual environment and manages said environments for you.

-`conda activate llmops-course` -> This activates the virtual environment you made with the above command for your current terminal session.
+`uv venv activate` -> This activates the virtual environment for your current terminal session.

-`pip install numpy pandas matplotlib jupyter openai huggingface_hub` -> This installs the six packages mentioned - `numpy`, `pandas`, `jupyter`, `matplotlib`, and `openai`. `numpy` is used for scientific computing, `pandas` is used for data analysis, `matplotlib` is used for data graphics. `jupyter` is discussed later in this tutorial in depth! `openai` is used to access OpenAI's GPT models through an API key. `huggingface_hub` is used to push our code and models to Huggingface and host it in a Huggingface Space. `pip` is the Python package manager and you are telling it to `install` the listed packages to your environment.
+`uv pip install numpy pandas matplotlib jupyter openai huggingface_hub` -> This installs the six packages mentioned - `numpy`, `pandas`, `jupyter`, `matplotlib`, `openai`, and `huggingface_hub`. `numpy` is used for scientific computing, `pandas` is used for data analysis, `matplotlib` is used for data graphics. `jupyter` is discussed later in this tutorial in depth! `openai` is used to access OpenAI's GPT models through an API key. `huggingface_hub` is used to push our code and models to Huggingface and host it in a Huggingface Space.

 </details>